Taurus052/CFIEE/Readme.md

 ### Program Function

-This program is used to analyze RISC-V ELF file and extract control flow information.
+This program is a highly efficient tool designed specifically for the purpose of extracting control flow integrity metadata.

 ### Program Input

-The program requires an RISC-V executable file(.elf) as input, which can be generated using the RISC-V toolchain.
+Users can provide RISC-V ELF executable files, or provide ELF disassembly files in .txt format.

 ### Program Output